Study Finds Vaccine Science Outreach Only Reinforced Myths

 The best experience I ever had in school was a teacher mocking me for being afraid to be wrong, which is really the fork in the road where you either try to figure something out or just shut down and stick with your initial belief.
 We need more of that for our kids.

-Higher quality of truth (Score:2)
+Higher quality of truth (Score:3, Interesting)

 Yes, it's annoying when your kids question you all the time, and I feel for teachers who have to deal with everyone else's kids... but maybe we ought to stop with the Santa and Tooth Fairy and all the other 'cute and harmless' lies we tell kids.